Adrian Hardy Haworth

-Adrian Hardy Haworth (19 April 1767, in Hull – 24 August 1833, in Chelsea) was an English entomologist, botanist and carcinologist.
+Adrian Hardy Haworth (19 April 1767 – 24 August 1833) was an English entomologist, botanist and carcinologist.

 Family

 The younger son of Benjamin Haworth, of Haworth Hall and Anne Booth, he was educated at Hull Grammar School and by tutors who steered him towards a career in the law.
 After inheriting the family estate, he devoted all his time to natural history.

 He married three times, firstly in 1792 to Elizabeth Sidney Cumbrey (died 1803), secondly in 1805 to Amy Baines (died 1813), and lastly in 1819 to Elizabeth Maria Coombs, who survived him.
 By his first wife, he left children from whom descend the Haworth-Booths.